Are Triggers Needed for Document-Level Event Extraction?: Results and Discussion

-\paragraph{Result \#6 -- Lower quality trigger annotations that are less expensive to obtain \textit{can} be used as an alternative to \textsc{human} triggers.} We see in Figure~\ref{fig:human-vs-all-alldatasets} that trigger quality does not significantly impact overall performance for fine-tuning methods.
+We see in Figure~\ref{fig:human-vs-all-alldatasets} that trigger quality does not significantly impact overall performance for fine-tuning methods.
 This suggests that models can learn textual cues beyond triggers during extraction.
-An exception to this is the pipelined \tanlsys system applied to \wiki, though we believe this relates to the discussion in Section \ref{sec:claim_3}: in many documents with localized event arguments, learning quality triggers helps disambiguate events during trigger extraction and, in this case, \textsc{human} triggers have proved to be the most useful (relative to other trigger sources) textual anchors for argument extraction.
+An exception to this is the pipelined \tanlsys system applied to \wiki, though we believe this relates to the discussion for Result \#5.